42milez/cdk-bootstrap/README.md

 # cdk-experiment
 [![Build Status](https://travis-ci.org/42milez/cdk-experiment.svg?branch=master)](https://travis-ci.org/42milez/cdk-experiment)

 cdk-experiment is an experimental project template based on AWS CDK.
-This project aims easy deployment of AWS resources that is generally used for web application.
+This project aims to achieve easy deployment of AWS resources that is generally used for web application.

 ## Features
 - Multi CFn stack support